sebroy-6/StudyLess_webapp/README.md

 ### Personal study assistant - Website

-The goal of this project is to create a website (using express and json) to help students learn and memorise and understand their class notes.
+The goal of this project is to create a website that help students simplify and optimise their studying schedule.
+This project is ongoing and will receive new features as time goes on.

 ### QuickStart guide